Accepting Block

 Anticone

-See Also: BlockDAG, Block Coloring, Future, Past
+See Also: Block Coloring, Future, Past

 Blue Block

 A well-connected block likely mined by an honest node.
 Blocks are either classified as blue or red by GHOSTDAG’s block coloring mechanism.
-A block is classified as blue if the number of blue blocks within it’s anticone is within the k-cluster bound.
+A block is classified as blue if the number of blue blocks within it’s anticone is within the k parameter bound.
 Blue blocks count towards Blue Score, Blue Work, and pay the miner of the given block, among other things.

 See Also: Block Coloring, Red Block